top of page

 For me, this was my first experience in documentary and in experimental texts in general, and I would say the financing was a long and lonely way.
 But that is true to filmmaking in general.
 I knew from the beginning that I don’t want to apply to funds that their stance on what’s going on in Palestine wasn’t clear or were tiptoeing around it, so I made sure I apply to the two biggest Arab region funds.
 Additionally, I participated in Sheffield MeetMarket, where I was the only Palestinian there, and I had to make sure I set the tone correctly regarding my film and its’ ideology before getting into money talks.

-Can you tell us more about the documentary film you're working on?
+Can you tell us more about what the film is about and where you are in production?